 FOLK COLLECTION 46: Collecting Memories: Oral Histories of American Folklorists: Information

 Project Information: Collecting Memories: Oral Histories of American Folklorists is a joint project of the American Folklore Society, and Utah State University Special Collections and Archives.
-The project is an effort to preserve and disseminate the voices and images of American folklorists and the field of folklore studies through oral histories (memories and personal commentary), photographs and related materials (personal papers, diaries, logs, etc).
+The project is an effort to preserve and disseminate the voices and images of American folklorists and the field of folklore studies through oral histories (memories and personal commentary), photographs and related materials (personal papers, diaries, logs, etc.).

 The project will help document the development and change of the field since the mid-twentieth century to more fully tell the story of folklore scholarship and to make accessible the institutional memory of the American Folklore Society, the premier folklore society in the United States.
 Project products (media, transcripts/logs, images and affiliated materials) will be housed at Utah State University, the official repository of the American Folklore Society Records.
-USU will host the products of the project in both physical and digital collections.
+USU will host the project products in both physical and digital collections.

 Project Adviser: The American Folklife Center is an adviser and contributor on the project.

 History: "American Folklorists' Voices in Print: A Critical Survey" by Simon J. Bronner, The Pennsylvania State University.
-(Full article forthcoming in 2011 Folklore Historian).
+(Full article in 2011 Folklore Historian).

 IRB: Protocol number 2761.
 USU Institutional Review Board approved 11/2/2010; Certificate of exemption 9/21/2011; approval terminates 11/1/2013.